itsaslanov/stylesheets/README.md

 <img src="https://user-images.githubusercontent.com/95647896/162169281-f7dc96b1-e297-485d-8f78-9d8d5e5bd721.png" width="70%">

 <b>Abstracts (or utilities):</b> holds Sass tools, helper files, variables, functions, mixins and other config files.
 These files are meant to be just helpers which don’t output any CSS when compiled.

+<b>Base:</b> holds the boilerplate code for the project.
+Including standard styles such as resets and typographic rules, which are commonly used throughout your project.

+<b>Components (or modules):</b> holds all of your styles for buttons, carousels, sliders, and similar page components (think widgets).
+Your project will typically contain a lot of component files — as the whole site/app should be mostly composed of small modules.

+<b>Layout:</b> contains all styles involved with the layout of your project.
+Such as styles for your header, footer, navigation and the grid system.

+<b>Pages:</b> any styles specific to individual pages will sit here.
+For example it’s not uncommon for the home page of your site to require page specific styles that no other page receives.

+<b>Themes:</b> this is likely not used in many projects.
+It would hold files that create project specific themes.
+For example if sections of your site contain alternate color schemes.

+<b>Vendors:</b> contains all third party code from external libraries and frameworks — such as Normalize, Bootstrap, jQueryUI, etc.

+<b>Main.scss:</b> This file should only contain your imports!
+For example...